Configure Network Address IPs to Access MacStadium via Internet

 Think of NAT as a one-to-one mapping of private IP addresses to public IP addresses.
 It allows mapping of an IP address on the internal network to an IP address that you want to make public.

-Once that mapping is set, then there are a list of rules that are needed to grant or deny access, which is called an Access Control List (ACL).
+Once the network mapping is set, there are a list of rules needed to grant or deny access, which is called an Access Control List (ACL).
 The ACL is a list of rules that specifies which users or systems are granted or denied access to a particular object.
 ACLs are also installed in routers or switches, where they act as filters, managing which traffic can access the network.

 This document describes how to configure a Static Network Address Translation (NAT) and Access Control List (ACL) on a Cisco ASA Firewall to allow external IP addresses to access the MacStadium hosts.